natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%201A5.md

 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The Leopard 1A5, being a further development of the [[Leopard A1A1]], does not differ much from its predecessor in terms of armour.
 The Leopard 1A5 prioritizes firepower and mobility over the survivability of the tank.

-The armour in the frontal arc is reliable against many of the autocannons found on IFVs at the rank, but occasional rounds can penetrate the turret ring.
-Side armour can be reliably penetrated by autocannon fire, thus it is vital to keep the front of the armour towards the enemy.
+The armour in the frontal arc is reliable against many of the autocannons found on IFVs at the rank, but occasional rounds can penetrate the turret ring and lower front plate.
+Side armour can be penetrated by autocannon fire, thus it is vital to keep the front of the armour towards the enemy.
+An optional entrenching device can be mounted to the lower hull and is capable of negating the effects of a certain IFV's 30 mm autocannon fire, although increasing the mass of the Leopard.

 Chemical and kinetic rounds from main battle tanks and other vehicles should have no problem to penetrate Leopards armour when they hit centre mass.